PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Notes/english.md

 - `2 > 3` = `false`
 - `3 > 2` = `true`

-> You (usually) use your right hand to write words so you can remember the greater than symbol using this pun "your right hand opens towards the left hand and eats it! because it is greater than your left hand".
+> Most people (usually) use their right hand to write words, so you can remember the greater than symbol using this pun, "your right hand opens towards the left hand and eats it! because it is greater than your left hand".
 >
 > If you open your right hand towards your left you make a *greater than* symbol `>`.